NeDS-Lab/mjqm-simulator/docs/README.md

 ```

 This will create an executable named `<file>` for each configured `<file>.cpp` in the root directory.
+It will also prepare the Python environment with `uv`, installing it for the current user if missing.

 The additional parameters work as such: